esa-cci/esa-climate-toolbox/README.md

 #### Installation into an existing environment from the repository

-If you want to install the ESA Climate Toolbox directly from the git repository (for example in order to use an unreleased version or to modify the code), you can do so as follows:
+If you want to install the ESA CCI Toolbox directly from the git repository (for example in order to use an unreleased version or to modify the code), you can do so as follows: